ClxS/Stardew-Farmhand/README.md

 - RevolutionUI (DLL).
 This is an extension of Revolution which provides easy to use overrides for the inbuild UI classes.

-##Executables
+##Tools

-- Revolution UnitTests/Debugger (EXE).
-Just serves as an entry point for me to step through and debug StardewR code in the event I inject something incorrectly
+- Revolution Debugger (EXE).
+Just serves as an entry point for me to step through and debug StardewR code in the event I inject something incorrectly.
+This should be set as your startup project when not debugging the build process.